atomic14/esp32-hsp-hf/README.md

 . ./export.sh
 ```

-Then in the projects folder do:
+Then in the projects folder run:

 ```
 make
 ```

-Then to flash do - you may not need the ESPPORT - it depends on if your device is appearing somewhere standard
+Then to flash, run this command:

 ```
 ESPPORT=/dev/tty.SLAB_USBtoUART make flash